Technology Specifications

 Desktop Configurations

 24" monitors are the value sweet spot, but some devices have more input options than others, so check with your tech to ensure the devices you want to purchase pair well together.
+The 27" options have higher resolution screens which can help for some work loads and can be easier on your eyes.

 All-in-One Configurations